 This London Hardfork brings Ethereum (and DeFi) one step closer to its next phase of evolution.
 1inch Network will continue in stride to provide its users with every new opportunity along the way.

-Also, see a comprehensive guide on how to set transaction priority in Metamask here.
+Also, see a comprehensive guide on how to set transaction priority in the 1inch iOS Wallet here.

 Questions, comments, concerns?
 Feel free to reach out to our Live Chat Support.
 We'd love to connect!